 - Montestigliano, 12 kilometers from Siena, has self-catering apartments, houses, and villas of various sizes, accommodating from 2 people to 14 people.
 The farm produces olive oil and is immersed in a wooded area with walking paths.
 Charming small towns and wineries are nearby.
 Read more about our visit to Montestigliano.

-- Fontanaro has nicely renovated self-catering cottages and villas, some right on the farm and some nearby, in walking distance of the small town of Paciano, a medieval town with a store, bar, and restaurants.
+- Il Fontanaro has nicely renovated self-catering cottages and villas, some right on the farm and some nearby, in walking distance of the small town of Paciano, a medieval town with a store, bar, and restaurants.
 The farm produces award-winning organic olive oil, wine and their own produce, some of which guests can use.
 Fontanaro is near the border of Tuscany so it’s easy to visit places both in Umbria and eastern Tuscany.

 - Posta Santa Croce, 10 minutes from the coast and the town of Trani, has 4 nicely renovated self-catering apartments, a garden, and a large common room with fireplace and kitchen where you can learn to make orecchiette, the traditional pasta.
 The farm produces olive oil and guests can pick vegetables and fruits from the garden.
-Breakfast is included and there’s enough food in the apartment for the first night’s dinner.
+Breakfast is included and there was enough food in the apartment for the first night’s dinner.

 - Masseria Marzalossa, classified as a charming hotel, was the first farm house in Puglia to receive a permit to provide lodging.
 Each room is unique and are in the buildings that once housed workers during the olive harvest.
 There are gardens with flowers and orange and lemon trees, a swimming pool, restaurant, and a rooftop terrace.